jtran714/gpt3-clone/README.md

 ## Overview

 This project is about a made up company website inspired by another tech company.
-To ensure viewing experience, this application can be viewed on mobile devices including tablets.
+To ensure viewing experience, this application has media queries for ample responsiveness on ALL devices.

 ## Getting Started